 - Brothers In Arms - Summons a powerful berserking ally, the species of which depends on piety.
-At low piety levels (****), you get ogres, two-headed ogres, black bears, and grizzly bears, while at high levels (***** or ******) you get trolls, iron trolls, deep trolls, hill giants and stone giants.
+At low piety levels (****), you get ogres, two-headed ogres, black bears, and polar bears, while at high levels (***** or ******) you get trolls, iron trolls, deep trolls, ettins and stone giants.
 They are always friendly.
 Their berserk can expire, although this usually occurs only shortly before they time out.
-It has a high rate of failure, but this falls as piety rises.
+Brothers In Arms has a high rate of failure, but this falls as piety rises.
 If it fails, nothing happens: you don't lose piety or food.
 (Costs 100-200 Food and 5-6 Piety)

 Piety level *****: "Wild [Species Name]"

 Piety level ******: "Bane of Scribes"

 - No new abilities.

 Unlike other gods, Trog's powers do not require the Invocations skill.
 Their chance of success is determined solely by your piety.

 - Ammunition - The ammunition is often enchanted.
 If you are not holding a launcher, the gift will be a throwing weapon(s).
 The gift timeout for ammo is 2d4 + 4.

 - Weapons - The weapon created will be enchanted, similar to using a scroll of acquirement, and possibly an artefact.
 Trog is particularly fond of gifting weapons with the anti-magic brand, though Trog will gift other types as well.
 The weapon chosen is weighted based on your weapon skills, though there is always a chance of receiving a weapon for which you have no skill.
 The gift timeout for each weapon ranges from 31 to 49.

 During penance or following desertion, you'll occasionally experience one of the following forms of divine retribution: